-COVID-19 has led to a drastic shift in the way we work.
-Companies and organizations across the globe are adopting flexible hours, providing more options to work from home, and in some cases going fully remote.
+COVID-19 led to a drastic shift in the way we work, with companies and organizations across the globe adopting flexible hours, providing more options to work from home, and in some cases going fully remote.
 This has ultimately created a “new normal” where people can now expect to work from home more than they ever did before – and this is not easy for everyone.

 “Some people may not have access or ability to set up a proper home office and may find themselves working in unconventional spaces,” says Dr. Leah Lawson, a chiropractor at Bayside Wellness in Collingwood and Vitality Health in Barrie, Ontario.
 “When we introduce areas that we don’t normally work in, such as behind a dining room table or on the bed, we begin to see effects on our body such as low back pain, neck stiffness, headaches, and wrist pain.
 As such, it’s important to set up your working space as optimally as possible to prevent future injury.”